 C. Her plan was bold and straightforward.
 Naomi didn’t mess around trying to drop hints which may or may not be picked up on.
 She had Ruth go straight to the point.

 D. Her plan seeks to put as little pressure on Boaz as possible.
 It is not manipulative.
 Naomi could have had Ruth approach Boaz at the city gate while he was on an errand and force him to do the “honorable” thing and redeem her through marriage.
 But a relationship where one feels coerced or backed into a corner is built on a faulty and fragile foundation.
 Boaz showed only kindness to Ruth and Naomi and try to manipulate him or use public opinion against him would have been cruel.
 Naomi’s plan leaves an easy “out” for Boaz if his kind actions toward Ruth had potentially been misinterpreted as something more than simply an act of kindness toward the poor.
-In the New Testament Joseph sought to quietly divorce Mary when he discouraged she was with child in order not to disgrace.
-This plan of Naomi’s is similar as Boaz can quietly say “no” without losing face publicly.
+In the New Testament, Joseph sought to quietly divorce Mary when he discovered she was with child, in order not to disgrace her.
+This plan of Naomi’s is similar.
+Boaz can quietly say “no” without losing face publicly.

 There is no mention of sex and no euphemism for sex.
 Ruth’s character is praised by Boaz as being noble.
 Boaz himself continually is talking about the Lord, hardly a name someone whose mind is bent on evil will invoke.
 Verse 14 clearly says that she lay at his feet, the same place he found her.